 12. Indiana University East

 Indiana University East offers a BS in Mathematics that is among the most affordable and best online actuarial science programs in Indiana and beyond.
-Students enrolled in IUE’s baccalaureate degree must complete at least 120 credit units to meet Indian University ‘east’s graduation criteria.
+Students enrolled in IUE’s degree must complete at least 120 credit units to meet Indian University ‘east’s graduation criteria.

 Degree: Mathematics, BS